TAPR/TICC/docs/TICC_architecture.md

 - **Binary timestamp single-channel:** 1135 measurements/second sustained
   at 230400 baud.
-- **Loop speed test:** printing a single character for each calculated timestamp generates throughput of about 1350 measurements/second which indicates that the loop speed is a bit more than that.
+- **Loop speed test:** printing a single character for each calculated timestamp generates throughput of about 1350 measurements/second.
+Based on the cost of calling Serial.println(), the throughput without any printing at all is probably about 1400 measurements/second.

 **Impact of Baud Rate on Throughput:**
 Serial output is the bottleneck (~1.73 ms per timestamp @ 115200 baud), with USB